Dr. Thomas Wolf | Principal

 Dr. Thomas Wolf Headshot

-Tom holds a doctorate in education from Harvard University, where he taught for a number of years.
-He is the author of Managing a Nonprofit Organization, Effective Leadership for Nonprofit OrganizationsHow to Connect With Donors, and The Nightingale’s Sonata, among numerous articles and books.
+Dr. Wolf holds a doctorate in education from Harvard University, where he taught for a number of years.
+He is the author of numerous articles and several books.
+These include Managing a Nonprofit Organization, Effective Leadership for Nonprofit OrganizationsHow to Connect With Donors, and The Nightingale’s Sonata.

 Tom can be reached directly via email.